JP-Vela/word-image-search/README.md

 # word-image-search
-Analyzes a group of images and then uses vector stores and semantic search to find an image given a description.
+Analyzes a group of images and then uses embeddings, vector stores, and semantic search to find an image given a description.